 Don’t get me wrong, people still get drunk in Spain but they take their time about it and it’s all a lot more civilised.
 Younger people, going for a big night out won’t start drinking until 11pm and they probably had a nap then a big meal before they got ready!

-What to drink… the 5 most popular alcoholic drinks in Madrid
+What to drink in Madrid – The 5 most popular alcoholic drinks

 Beer is the drink favoured by Spaniards and over 50% of the population of Spain are said to choose beer over any other alcoholic drink.
 Mahou is the beer made in Madrid and is pronounced maaow.
 You will see it everywhere in the city but you also get famous European beers like Heineken, Amstel and Warsteiner.
 Other big Spanish beers are Estrella (made in Barcelona), Alhambra (from Granada) & Cruzcampo (from Seville).